-I actually like shopping at JCPenney stores!
-When it comes to scoring a good deal on clothes, shoes, jewelry and sometimes even furniture, JCPenney is THE department store to go to.
-Unfortunately I can’t say they offer the best credit card deals.
-Take a look for yourself to see why…
+[imga=retail store card solicitation"]http://creditcardforum.com/images/cards/misc/retail-store-card.jpg[/imga]Shopping at JCPenney stores is actually quite enjoyable.
+When it comes to scoring a good deal on clothes, shoes, jewelry and sometimes even furniture, JCPenney is one of the best department stores to go to consider along with Kohl's.
+Sadly, the same can't be said for their store credit card deals.
+Take a look for yourself to see why...

 I'm strongly against credit card debt for obvious reasons, but at the same time, if someone does have a balance I think they should be treated fairly, right?
 Well judging by the 26.99% listed on the card's application, I think it's safe to conclude they are not charging a fair or even semi-reasonable interest rate.

-As if that’s not bad enough, there is also a minimum interest charge of $2.
+As if that's not bad enough, JCPenney also has a minimum interest charge of $2.
 So when you are charged interest, you will be charged at least that amount.
-When you think about it, that means in theory you might end up paying more than 26.99% interest if your balance was small and the interest charges would have normally been below that amount.
+When you think about it, that means you might end up paying more than 26.99% interest if your balance was small and the interest would have normally been below that amount.

 What's so ironic is that the rewards aren't much better than the standard JCP Loyalty Rewards program (which you don't need a JCPenney credit card to get).
 Compare for yourself to see...